jwrightazure/lab/VWAN-InternetAccess-Spoke-PaloAlto/readme.md

 **Repo has 2 FW XML configuration files.
 Apply configuration to the appropriate FW**
 - Download Firewall XML file for PAN1 and PAN2:
-- HTTPS to the firewall
+- HTTPS to the firewall 1
 - Select Device tab
 - Select Operations tab
 - Select Import Named Configuration Snapshot.
 Upload the appropriate XML files in this repo.
 - Select Load Named Configuration Snapshot.
 Select the firewall XML you previously uploaded.
 - Select Commit (top right) and then commit the configuration
+- Repeat process for firewall 2

 ##From the VM in Spoke2, curl ipconfig.io.
 The output should be the public IP of either FW.
 <pre lang="...">